nens/threedi-docs/source/d_building_w_modeller_interface.rst

 ===========================  ============================================================================
 Style                        Description
 ===========================  ============================================================================
-Default                      The ‘default’ style is a categorized styling depicting the locations and
+Default                      The ‘default’ style is a categorised styling depicting the locations and

                              sewerage types of the pipes.
 Levels and flow direction    The ‘levels and flow direction’ style adds arrows and a label to the default